bouguerra-khalil/Covid_Monitoring-Alerting/README.md

 You  will need to set up in ```config.py```:

 	- A gmail address in order to be able to send situation update notification emails.
-	- List of countries you want to moniter
+	- List of countries you want to monitor
 	- List of emails users or subscribers  to send update notifications too
 	- Cloud service or a laptop laying arround to run the app on.